 Financial experts have yet to agree on a standardized categorization of asset classes.
 Some prefer to use fewer and broader asset classes, while others prefer more specific ones.

 However, the most common types of asset classes to invest in are:

 Cash and cash equivalents are very safe investments as their value doesn't fluctuate a lot and is relatively stable over time.
 Cash means physical money, while cash equivalents refer to assets that are similar to cash and have similar characteristics.
-These may include high-yield bank accounts, money market funds, or certificates of deposit.
+These may include high-yield bank and savings accounts, money market funds, or certificates of deposit.

 While cash and cash equivalents are very safe investments, there are multiple disadvantages of investing in them.
 First, high safety means that you will only achieve small returns on your investment.
 Depending on the current interest rates, you might not make any return at all.

 Second, the value is subject to inflation and therefore decreases as inflation increases.
 Ideally, your investment return should at least outpace the current inflation rate.
-However, this is unlikely given the current low-interest rates.

 When you invest in equities, you will trade your money in return for ownership in a company or investment fund.
 You can buy and sell most equities on public market exchanges.
 However, some equities, like private equity or hedge funds, are only accessible to institutional investors, accredited investors, and high net worth individuals.